Hash-Studios-LLC/DevelopmentDocumentation/docs/udon/hashstudiosplayerscanner.md

 # Installing Hash Studios Player Scanner

-Hash Studios' Player Scanner is a UdonSharp Unity Prefab tool detecting player presence in specified areas and showcasing it on a UI menu.

 :::warning
 **Version:** This guide is for Unity 2022.3.6f1.
 The steps may be different in future versions of Unity.
 :::

 :::danger
-**Important Notice:** Newer versions of the prefab have fixed issues related to the prefab not being local.
-Older versions of the prefab are global and broken, so please install the updated version.
+There seems to be an error of not being able to view more than 13 players in the list.
+We are looking into it, but if you still see this issue, please report it to us so we can keep note and remember this detail.
 :::

+Hash Studios' Player Scanner is a UdonSharp Unity Prefab tool detecting player presence in specified areas and showcasing it on a UI menu.

 <br/>